 There are sidewalks on both sides of La Sierra Avenue and Victoria Avenue.
 There are also Class II bike lanes on La Sierra Avenue and Victoria Avenue in both directions of travel.
 The Riverside Transit Agency (RTA) operates several bus routes in the region but the closest routes to the Proposed Project site are Routes 15 and 200 along Indiana Avenue which directly connect to the "Riverside-La Sierra" Metrolink Station at 10901 Indiana Avenue approximately 0.9-mile north of the Proposed Project site.
 In addition, RTA Route 15 travels along La Sierra Avenue north of Indiana to serve other areas of the City.
-The Proposed Project would construct a trail adjacent to Victoria Avenue but otherwise would not construct roadway improvements that would conflict with the transit, bicycle and pedestrian facilities described above.
+The Proposed Project would construct a new 10-foot wide trail per the Trails Master Plan and Trails Standards from the Victoria Avenue Policy for the trail segment adjacent to Victoria Avenue.
+The Project would not construct roadway improvements that would conflict with the transit, bicycle and pedestrian facilities described above or City plans for such facilities.